-Anna Wahdat is a women working in a traditionally male profession and comes from family in the rug trade.
+Anna Wahdat is a woman working in a traditionally male profession and comes from family in the rug trade.
 With her label " On the Rugs" she is bringing innovation and freshness to the Oriental rug business and successfully opening up new target markets in the process.

 The new face of retail in oriental rugs